 In these contracts National Grid will pay option fees either in £/h or £/MWh for service availability during specific half-hour periods.
 Utilisation payments for participants within the Balancing Mechanism will be dealt with automatically via the BM and will feed into the energy imbalance price calculation via the acceptance of an Offer.
-Utilisation payments for non-BM participants will be made via a separate balancing services contract payment and will not feed into the energy imbalance price calculation.
+Utilisation payments for non-BM participants will be made via a separate balancing services contract payment.